Fermat-ORG/fermat-framework/README-GUI.md

 #### Issues

 It is mandatory that you create an initial set of GitHub issues before you proceed further on the workflow.
-This will show the rest of the teams that someone is working in this functionality and avoid conflicting work early on.
+This will show the rest of the teams that someone is working in this functionality and it will avoid conflicting work early on.
 It will also hook the team leader into your workflow and allow him to guide and advise you when needed.

 A basic hierarchy of issues is created as a first step.
 The issues are linked one to the other just by placing a link on the first comment.